Legislative Branch & Student Senate

 About the Legislative Branch

 The Legislative Branch of Student Government consists of the Student Senate President, Student Senate Pro Tempore, and at least two Senators from each College of NC State University.
 The Legislative Branch of Student Government is the Student Senate and is given a number of duties by the Student Body Constitution, which includes the responsibility to enact legislation necessary and promote the general welfare of the Student Body.

 The Student Senate is vested with the legislative power of the Student Body by the Student Body Constitution.
 The body of Senate is comprised of 72 students who proportionally represent each of the University’s schools and colleges, including undergraduates, graduates, and non-degree students.
 It is led by the Student Senate President who is elected from the student body at large, and other officers, including the Senate President Pro Tempore and the several committee chairs.
 The work of the Senate is largely accomplished by its numerous committees, which focus on specific areas of student concern.
 The primary committees are the standing committees:

 - Student Affairs

 - Government Relations and Oversight (GRO)

 - Tuition and Fees

 Responsibilities of the Student Senate

-The Senate also approves an annual Student Body Budget for the Student Body funds, allocate student body funds to agencies of Student Government and to such co curricular activities registered with the Office of Student Development as it shall deem compatible with the general welfare of the Student Body, confirm or reject appointments of the Student Body President, and try all impeachments and suspend or remove from office…any elected or appointed official for malfeasance in office.
+The Senate also approves an annual Student Body Budget for the Student Body funds, allocate Student Body Funds to bodies of Student Government and to Student Organizations registered with Student Leadership and Engagement as it shall deem compatible with the general welfare of the Student Body, confirm or reject appointments of the Student Body President, and try all impeachments and suspend or remove from office any elected or appointed official for malfeasance in office.